-1.1.1 Financial Procedures provide the framework for managing the Authority's financial affairs.
-They apply to every member and officer of the authority and anyone acting on its behalf.
+1.1.1 Financial Procedures provide the framework for managing the Council's financial affairs.
+They apply to every Member and officer of the Council and anyone acting on its behalf.

 1.1.2 The procedures identify the financial responsibilities of the full Council, the Cabinet and officers.